sbenstewart/cantina-plus/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## acknowledgements
-Down here I would like to acknowledge all those who made cantina-plus possible.
+Down here I would like to acknowledge all those who made off-the-hook-plus possible.

 * My awesome team mates [N.Dhanush](https://github.com/SimplyMrD) and [G.Santhosh](https://github.com/gsanthosh98) without whom it would not have been such fun doing a final year project.
-* [Dr. Angelin Gladston](mailto:angel@cs.annauniv.edu) for guiding cantina-plus to it's completion.
+* [Dr. Angelin Gladston](mailto:angel@cs.annauniv.edu) for guiding off-the-hook-plus to it's completion.
-* [The panel from the Department of Computer Science and Engineering, CEG](http://cs.annauniv.edu/people/teaching.php) who gave meaningful inputs to make cantina-plus better.
+* [The panel from the Department of Computer Science and Engineering, CEG](http://cs.annauniv.edu/people/teaching.php) who gave meaningful inputs to make off-the-hook-plus better.
 * [Google Docs and Slides](https://docs.google.com) for making the team collaboration a lot easier.
 * [Drawio Chrome App](https://chrome.google.com/webstore/detail/diagramsnet-desktop/pebppomjfocnoigkeepgbmcifnnlndla?hl=en-GB) that made it possible to easily render the images.
-* [LaTeX](https://en.wikipedia.org/wiki/LaTeX) for making it way harder to submit cantina-plus as a thesis.
+* [LaTeX](https://en.wikipedia.org/wiki/LaTeX) for making it way harder to submit off-the-hook-plus as a thesis.

 ## contact